AgileEhsan/mess/README.md

 ### Play

-You play with the keyboard but the emulator is also already configurated to work with most of the fantastic [Retro Zone](http://www.retrousb.com) USB adapters.
+You play with the keyboard but the emulator is also already configurated to work with most of the fantastic [RetroZone](http://www.retrousb.com) USB adapters.
 Main keyboard keys for the first player are 1 for start, 5 to insert coin, WASD for movement and GHJBNM for buttons.
 For the second player it is respectively 2, 6, ARROWS and 456123 from the numpad.

 ### Extend